izzyacademy/log4shell-mitigation/README.md

 ## What you need to do

-1. If you are using the affected versions, immediately upgrade to log4j v2.15
+1. If you are using the affected versions, immediately upgrade to log4j v2.15 for the [log4j-core](https://mvnrepository.com/artifact/org.apache.logging.log4j/log4j-core/2.15.0) and [log4j-api](https://mvnrepository.com/artifact/org.apache.logging.log4j/log4j-api/2.15.0) dependencies

 2. If you are using log4j v2.10 or above, and are currently unable to immediately upgrade, then change the system property: